cmeeren/Faqt/README.md

         .Whose.ContactInfo.Should()
         .BeSome()
         .Whose.Name.LastName.Should()
-        .Be("Armstrong", "only customers named Armstrong gets free shipping")
+        .Be("Armstrong", "only customers named Armstrong get free shipping")
 ```

 (The example is formatted using [Fantomas](https://fsprojects.github.io/fantomas/), which line-breaks fluent chains at